Test before you invest: Proven market validation strategies to guarantee product-market fit

 • Usability testing

-Running customer interviews and surveys is a popular and effective way of doing market validation tests, largely due to the qualitative data gained from customers’ feedback.
+Running customer interviews and conducting user surveys are popular and effective ways of doing market validation tests, largely due to the in-depth data gained from customers’ feedback.
 These market validation methods of research are very flexible, allowing you to learn about your users from many different angles.

 There’s always quantitative stuff you can do, like statistics and market analysis.
 But, at the end of the day, the most important part is to get qualitative feedback by talking to people.